Leuchtfeuer/auth0-for-typo3/README.md

 #### Configuration ####
 In general there are two configurations you have to care about.
 First of all, you need to select one Auth0 application you want to communicate with.
-Afterwards you can configure, where the user should be redirected to.
+Afterwards you can configure where the user should be redirected to.
 The configuration of that is similar to the standard TYPO3 frontend login form plugin.
 Please take a look into the official TYPO3 [documentation](https://docs.typo3.org/typo3cms/extensions/felogin/LoginMechanism/RedirectModes/Index.html) for more details.

 ### Scheduler Tasks ###
-There is one scheduler task available, which takes care of inactive or removed Auth0 users.
+There is one scheduler task available which takes care of inactive or removed Auth0 users.
 Please notice that this task affects only TYPO3 backend users (for now).<br/>
 Please take a look at the [administration](#command-controller) section.